The exciting discovery of this previously unknown biological system has led to a profound breakthrough

 Is CBD the same as Hemp Extract?

-It is important to do your homework to understand what hemp-derived products contain, as labeling practices and the products themselves on the market today vary greatly.
+While some may use these terms interchangeably, it is important to do your homework to understand what hemp-derived products in the marketplace contain, as labeling practices and the products themselves can vary greatly.
 Labeling is often vague, leaving you to guess what and how much cannabinoids or other constituents are in a product and in a serving size.
 We encourage you to review and compare independent lab analyses of products you are considering.

 CBD is short for cannabidiol, one of over 100 active cannabinoids identified in hemp.
 Scientists have identified close to 500 phytochemicals in hemp plants, including cannabinoids, terpenes, vitamins, trace minerals, essential fatty acids and more.
 Some products on the market are isolates that contain only CBD.
 With our whole plant agricultural hemp extracts, you are getting CBD along with nature's full spectrum of synergistic nutrients.
-Our 3rd party test results show cannabinoid and terpene profiles for every batch we make.
+Third party test results show cannabinoid and terpene profiles for every batch we make.

 What are terpenes?